-Once the onions have been sauteed, add them along with the black beans, quinoa/rice, flaxseed meal, spices & herbs, and process in short pulses until partially blended.
+2. Once done add them the bowl of a food processor (shown above), along with the black beans, quinoa/rice, flaxseed meal, spices & herbs, and process in short pulses until partially blended (shown below).

 I served mine with the classics – sliced tomato, red onion, and leafy greens, along with a creamy Garlic Aioli spread.
 Simply delicious!

 I hope you LOVE these black bean burgers!
 They’re:

 If you try this easy black bean burger recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 SMOKY BLACK BEAN BURGER

 Simple and delicious, these smoky black bean burgers can be made in the oven, on the stovetop or grilled to perfection.

 - Total Time: 45 minutes